How often should I replace my running shoes?

 As a result, this could cause aches and discomfort because your body is trying to compensate for that uneven pressure, she added, causing you to move in a less efficient way.
 If this goes on long enough, it could affect your joint stability, Mack said.

-If time is what you're using to determine when to swap them out, the lifespan of a running shoe is usually three to six months, Machowsky explained, but that could be longer if you run occasionally, or shorter if you're training for a marathon.
-For example, some marathon or ultra-marathon runners might log upwards of 80km a week, which means they might be replacing shoes more often than someone who enjoys crushing an occasional sprint workout.
+If time is what you're using to determine when to swap them out, the lifespan of a running shoe is usually three to six months, Machowsky explained, but that could be longer if you run occasionally or shorter if you're training for a marathon.
+For example, some marathon or ultra-marathon runners might log upwards of 50 miles per week, which means they might be replacing shoes more often than someone who enjoys crushing an occasional sprint workout.